Alfresco/docs-alfresco/process-automation/latest/model/authentication.md

 5. Click **Upgrade**.

-   **Important:** For your authentications that are not secure i.e. you did not select the **Secured** check box when the authentication was created, the configuration values already set in the Modeling Application will be automatically applied to the upgraded application.
-You will see the tabs on the upgrade configuration window are pre-populated.
-For your authentications that are secure i.e. you did select the **Secured** check box when the authentication was created, you must re-enter all of the configuration values when performing the upgrade.
+   **Important:** For your authentications that are not secure i.e. you did not select the **Secured** check box when the authentication was created, the configuration values already set in the Modeling Application will be automatically applied during the upgrade process.
+For your authentications that are secure i.e. you did select the **Secured** check box when the authentication was created, you must must re-enter the authentication values on the **Authentications** tab when performing the upgrade.

+![Authentication Upgrade]({% link process-automation/images/authentication-upgrade-override-params.png %})

    If we want to override only parameters for current authentications, you will see the tabs on the upgrade configuration window are not pre-populated.

-![Authentication Upgrade]({% link process-automation/images/authentication-upgrade-override-params.png %})

 ## Delete authentication